bigbeefus/heresy/README.md

 In a given Activation step, Players activate units in order of Agility in a similar manner to Initiative in the Close Combat Phase starting with the first in the Player Order at each relevant Agility value.

 *Example: Player A wins the roll-off at the start of the game and chooses first in the player order.
 During the Movement Phase, Player A and B both have multiple available units with the lowest Agility value.
 Player A (having priority in the Player Order) chooses one unit tied for the lowest value and resolves its movement.
 Player B then does the same.
 Player A may now move his second unit at that Agility value.
 This is continued until no units are left at that Agility value.
-Note that Player A's Agility step priority applies the same to other phases*
+Note that Player A's Agility step priority applies the same to subsequent phases*

 ### Deployment
 Depending on the mission, players may choose to alternate deployment as well.
 Players alternate placing units by the following categories (Deploying all by one category before moving to the next):